springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 #### Examples

-To demonstrate these, we begin with SIR simulations on a "Erdős-Rényi" network having a million individuals (that is, each individual has identical probability of independently partnering with any other individual in the population).
+To demonstrate these, we begin with SIR simulations on an Erdős-Rényi network having a million individuals (in an Erdős-Rényi network each individual has identical probability of independently partnering with any other individual in the population).

 ```python